Adam Ripplinger Adam Ripplinger

 He showed her the back of the camera.
 The woman staring back wasn’t the one who was just scrutinizing herself in the bathroom mirror.
 Her skin glowed.
 Her eyes smoldered, softened by the light.
 For the first time in years, she saw herself as beautiful.
 She always figured she was at least reasonably attractive, but seeing objective proof felt different somehow, it felt vindicating.

 For the second set, she surprised herself.
 Instead of retreating to something safe, she reached for the black bodysuit folded carefully in her bag.
 High cut at the hips, plunging at the neckline, somewhat sheer.
+So sheer you could see the sculpted triangle she chose at the waxing place.
 It revealed far more than she had ever let anyone photograph.
 Pulling it on, she studied her reflection.
 The lace feels daring.
 More daring than I thought I’d be capable of.
 But I wanted to see myself this way — sensual, unapologetic.
 The lace framed her curves, the cut lifted her breasts.
 She flushed, half with embarrassment, half with pride.
-“Maybe I do look good…,” she wondered to herself.
+“Maybe I do look good…,” she wondered to herself, trying to temper her smile.

 Every client has a moment where she forgets the camera and remembers herself.
-I watch closely, waiting for hers.
+I watch closely, waiting for hers, it feels close.

 “Stretch out across the chaise,” he instructed.
 “One arm above your head, yes.
-Arch your back slightly, slightly rotate your shoulders.
+Arch your back slightly, slightly rotate your shoulders toward me.
 Beautiful.
 Now let your hand drift to your thigh… perfect.”

 Midway through, Dom lowered the camera.
 “How are you feeling?”

-Abby laughed, breathless, sounding releaved.
+Abby laughed, breathless, sounding relieved.
 “Honestly?
 Better than I expected.
-I thought I’d be terrified the whole time.”
+I thought I’d be terrified the whole time, but I think I’m starting to have fun!”

 He smiled.
-“Haha good to hear, that’s the point.
-You’re doing beautifully.
-Most people come in nervous, but once you realize the session is yours, not mine, that’s when the magic happens.”You get to decide how far you want to go and what feels right.”
+“Haha good to hear, you’re doing beautifully.
+Most people come in nervous, but once you realize the session is all yours, and nobody else’s, that’s when the magic happens.”You get to decide what this shoot looks like, and what feels right.”

 She looked down at herself, stretched across velvet, skin glowing under the lights.
-A thought stirred.
-If this is my shoot… maybe I can go further than I planned.
+A wave of self-appreciation, even self love washed over her, and a thought stirred; If this is my shoot… maybe I should give myself a reason to really be proud.

 From behind the lens, Dom saw the transformation bloom.
 The woman who had walked in shy and uncertain, now sprawled across linen like a goddess, radiant and unashamed.
 He felt no need to embellish her poses; her own instincts carried her further than direction could.